ratschlab/icarefm/README.md

+# ICareFM

-# ICareFM: A Foundation Model for Intensive Care Unlocking Generalization across Tasks and Domains at Scale
+> A Foundation Model for Intensive Care Unlocking Generalization across Tasks and Domains at Scale

 This is the root repository for ICareFM.
 We provide an overview of the associated resources.